 The initial expenditure for any new equipment, instructional materials and consumable supplies shall be adequate to equip a classroom of a maximum of 27 five-year-old children.
-Classroom teachers should select instructional materials that are most suited for their classrooms and the developmental needs of their students.
+Approved Mississippi high-quality instructional materials can be found at msinstructionalmaterials.org.